nazeerbasha96/Terraform/README.md

-provisioning the infrastructre using iac and scm tools , end-end application deployment
+provisioning the infrastructure using iac and scm tools , end-end application deployment